Version Release History

-- A bug in the GUI case edit facility that prevented users from being able to use this GUI facility to change the size of the grid has been fixed.
-(The ability of users to change the grid size along with other AMES parameter settings through direct editing of the provided default 5-bus and 30-bus test cases was not affected by this bug.)
+- A bug in the AMES V2.03 GUI case edit facility that prevented users from being able to use this GUI facility to change the size of the grid has been fixed.
+The ability of users to change the grid size along with other AMES parameter settings through direct editing of the provided default 5-bus and 30-bus test cases was not affected by this bug.

 AMES Market Package--Version 2.03 (Released: 8/09/09)

-- The default dynamic 30-bus test case included with the download of AMES have been updated so that it now corresponds to the dynamic 30-bus test case used to run experiments in the following working paper:
+- The default dynamic 30-bus test case included with the download of AMES V2.02 has been updated so that it now corresponds to the dynamic 30-bus test case used to run experiments in the following working paper:

 IEEE Transactions on Power Systems, Vol. 26, Issue 2, 2011, 627-641.